Skip to main content

 This is a fully online, asynchronous exploration of AI tools and how to use them.
 Since it is a self-paced course, faculty can enroll themselves at any time, with no deadline for completion.
 This option does not lead to a certificate.

-• Both face-to-face and online modalities use a cohort model.
-Sign-ups will open the semester before and remain open until the maximum has been reached or the week before the cohort begins (summer, fall, and spring).
+• Sign-ups will remain open until the maximum has been reached or the week before the cohort begins (summer, fall, and spring).

 • Those who complete the course will receive an informal paper certificate and be listed on our website.